tud-amr/website/_people/diego-martinez-baselga.md

 ---

 <!-- Here add your interests or small paragraph.
 Keep it brief.
 Also for past members, put here e.g Now at..., [supervised by...] -->
-Navigation in Crowded Environments [U. Zaragoza, advisor: Prof. Luis Montano]
+Navigation in Crowded Environments [U. Zaragoza, advisor: Prof. Luis Montano and Prof. Luis Riazuelo]